Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Which direction is best to follow?

-This depends on your fitness level and how you like to face a thru-hike.
-The route can be done in 3 days if you’re used to hiking and in good shape, and don’t mind hiking 15-20 km each day with 1.000-1.500 m of elevation gain.
+This depends on your fitness level and how you like to tackle a thru-hike.
+The route can be done in 3 days if you’re used to hiking, in good shape, and don’t mind hiking 15-20 km each day with 1.000-1.500 m of elevation gain.

 If you like to face multi-day hikes in a slow traveller’s way, we recommend 4 or 5 days.
-This way, you’ll have time to not rush, chill at the huts, make more breaks, and even add additional hikes to nearby peaks.
+This way, you’ll have time not to rush, chill at the huts, take more breaks, and even add hikes to nearby peaks.

 You can also shorten the route if you’re short on days to spend in the area.
-For example, you can skip the last part that goes from Coma de Vaca hut to Vall de Núria, and just go straight from Coma de Vaca to Queralbs again.
+For example, you can skip the last part from Coma de Vaca hut to Vall de Núria and go straight from Coma de Vaca to Queralbs again.

 Recommended plan for the 3-day route